 (c) Proposal submitted in response to this solicitation shall include a subcontracting plan that separately addresses subcontracting with small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns.
-If the offeror is submitting an individual contract plan, the plan must separately address subcontracting with small business, veteran-owned small business, service-disabled veteran- owned small business, HUBZone small business, veteran-owned small business, service-disabled veteran- owned small business, HUBZone small business, service-disabled veteran- owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns, with a separate part for the basic contract and separate parts for each option (if any).
+If the offeror is submitting an individual contract plan, the plan must separately address subcontracting with small business, veteran-owned small business, service-disabled veteran- owned small business, HUBZone small business, veteran-owned small business, service-disabled veteran- owned small business, HUBZone small business, service-disabled veteran- owned small business concerns, with a separate part for the basic contract and separate parts for each option (if any).
 The plan shall be included in and made a part of the resultant contract.
 The subcontracting plan shall be negotiated within the time specified by the Contracting Officer.
 Failure to submit and negotiate a subcontracting plan shall make the offeror ineligible for award of a contract.

-CI 222-2 EXCEPTIONS TO FEDERAL LABOR REQUIREMENTS (FEB 2019).
+CI 222-2 EXCEPTIONS TO FEDERAL LABOR REQUIREMENTS (JAN 2020).

 The term "contractor" or "Offeror" shall mean "Seller".
 The term "Contracting Officer" shall mean Buyer.
 Approval of Buyer's customer shall be coordinated through Buyer.
-While fulfilling the requirements of the FAR Part 22 Clauses included in the contract, the contractor shall not directly contract the Department of Labor citing this contract without first contractor shall not directly contract the Department of Labor citing this contract w obtaining the written approval of the Contracting Officer.
+While fulfilling the requirements of the FAR Part 22 Clauses included in the contract, the contractor shall not directly contract the Department of Labor citing this contract without first obtaining the written approval of the Contracting Officer.